 If the NMU request is approved, it could provide another 47 feet (of depth) along Riverside that could be built to a maximum height of 50 feet (per the subdistrict).
-The existing NMU is also within a transit Hub boundary, and is eligible for a maximum bonus height of 65' if the owner chooses to participate in the development bonus program at the time of site planning.
-The subject tract is not to be included in the Hub boundary; however, it could provide for additional opportunity for the adjacent property already in the Hub.
+The existing NMU is also within a transit Hub boundary (see Exhibit E-2), and is eligible for a maximum bonus height of 65' if the owner chooses to participate in the development bonus program at the time of site planning.
+The subject rezoning/ERC subdistrict designation tract is not proposed to be included in the Hub boundary; however, it could provide for additional opportunity for the adjacent property already in the Hub.